 If you don’t feel like you can control the machine, is it really worth putting yourself in this machine and everyone else around you in danger?
 The drivers that passed me while I stalled three green lights in a row on a hill waiting to turn left would say, “No.”

 There were ways to get local cell phones, and I just wasn’t interested.
 I lived with a teammate, and anywhere she was told she needed to be, I just went with her.
 Anyone I wanted to talk to was back in the USA and accessible with an internet connection and Skype.
 I ended up living without a cell phone plan for seven years.
 The only reason I have one now is because my club pays for it!
 But I already miss the days where I could only be reached while at home with internet and the ease in which I could 100% focus on being present in the moments I was with other people.
 I learned not to check my phone every five minutes and that I am not required to answer every call in text within thirty seconds.
 The cell phone I have now is permanently on silent, and I decide when to communicate on my terms.

 7. Something About Volleyball

 Yes, I did learn one thing from my first coach abroad.
-In the last eight years, I cannot tell you how many ridiculous points I have made as a setter by simply pretending to go for a ball that is definitely already going over the net, and the other team just freezes or reacts to me and the ball just falls to the ground on the other side.
+In the last eight years, I cannot tell you how many ridiculous points I have made as a setter by simply pretending to go for a ball that is already going over the net.
+The other team just freezes or reacts to me and the ball just falls to the ground on the other side.
 So.
 Many.
 Points.
 The other thing I learned right away about volleyball abroad was the coaching was much different and I would need to be able to handle many strange-to-me techniques, strategies, and attitudes to survive on the volleyball court overseas.